urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 1. Select the **Connector** dropdown menu, and then select **New Connector**.
 2. In **Name**, enter **localK8s**, and then select **Continue**.
 3. In **Details**, select **Use the credentials of a specific Harness Delegate**, and then select **Continue**.
-   + If you are running a local Delegate but using a target cluster that does not have a Delegate installed in it, select **Specify master URL and credentials**, and then go to [notes](#notes) below.
+   + If you are running a local delegate but using a target cluster that does not have a delegate installed in it, select **Specify master URL and credentials**, and then go to [notes](#notes) below.
 4. In **Delegates Setup**, select **Connect only via Delegates which has all of the following tags**, and then enter and select **quickstart**.
-The Delegate you added earlier is selected.
+The delegate you added earlier is selected.
 5. Select **Save and Continue**.
 6. In **Connection Test**, select **Finish**.